kubernetes-sigs/gateway-api/geps/gep-1742/index.md

 	// BackendRequest specifies a timeout for an individual request from the gateway
 	// to a backend.
 This covers the time from when the request first starts being
-	// sent from the gateway to when the response headers have been received from the backend.
+	// sent from the gateway to when the full response has been received from the backend.
 	//
 	// An entire client HTTP transaction with a gateway, covered by the Request timeout,
 	// may result in more than one call from the gateway to the destination backend,